junjie9999/banking/README.md

 <p align="center">
 	<img src="images/Screenshot (79).png" width="900px" height="600px">
 </p>
-after futher test only two out of the four test works
+after futher test only two out of the four test works with the account integration test code

 ### Instruction for executing project
 there are a few thing that are very important and has to be constantly aware of, for example: